Alan Peter Cayetano: Senate (2007–2017)

 Cayetano ran for senator in 2007 under the Genuine Opposition coalition and won, placing 9th out of the 12 seats.
 He was elected Senate Minority Leader for the 15th Congress in 2010.
 He was re-elected to the Senate in 2013, running under the Team PNoy administration coalition.

 At the start of the 16th Congress in 2013, Cayetano was elected as the new Senate Majority Floor Leader and was likewise appointed to chair the Senate Committee on Rules.
 He had participated in hearings probing the corruption allegations thrown against then-Vice President Jejomar Binay.

-2016 Vice Presidential Campaign
+2016 vice presidential campaign

 In a press event held in Davao City, Senator Cayetano announced that he would seek election for vice president in the 2016 national elections under the Nacionalista Party, but did not mention who would be his presidential running mate.
 On November 21, 2015, it was made official that Davao City mayor Rodrigo Duterte would be his running mate for the 2016 presidential elections.
-Although Duterte won the presidency, Cayetano lost to then-congresswoman Leni Robredo placing third in both unofficial and official vote counts conducted by COMELEC and the Congress, respectively.
+Although Duterte won the presidency, Cayetano lost to then-congresswoman Leni Robredo, placing third in both unofficial and official vote counts conducted by COMELEC and the Congress, respectively.